List of Shy characters: Amarariruku

-Doki is a feminine-looking boy who likes to be thought of as "cute" and has an affinity for cute things, specifically stuffed animals.
+A feminine-looking member who likes to be thought of as "cute" and has an affinity for cute things, specifically stuffed animals.
 He tends to be air-headed and simple-minded, yet has an aggressive personality, and will explode in rage when his gender is assumed, as he is often mistaken for a girl.
 He joined Amarariruku because of his past life experience of being forced to act the way others wanted him to and having his desired form rejected by the world, as believes that men can and should also be pretty.
 He has an extremely violent and destructive temper, and his horns and claws grow to enormous sizes when his emotions get the best of him.
 He is clad with a ragged cloak with a tail like a dragon.